Dump an array of data to CSV with PHP

 }

 You’ll have to do your own validation for empty arrays and things elsewhere.
-It returns a string with each record from the array on it’s own line, seperated by commas. $data is expected in a format something like this:
+It returns a string with each record from the array on it’s own line, separated by commas. $data is expected in a format something like this:

 $data[] = array('name' => 'Bob', 'age' => 12);